claudiorodriguez/react-redux-workshop/step4/README.md

       });
     });
     ```
+  - Get a coverage report with `npm run test -- --coverage`

 That's it!
 I hope you enjoyed the workshop.
 Feel free to contact me if you have any questions, or create an issue in this repository.